 “Political nonsense.
-They took some kind of figure out of my head.
-This is wrong, said Apple CEO Tim Cook in an interview with an Irish newspaper after an EU decision. - Most of all, I am outraged that the decision was politically motivated, I am absolutely sure of this.
-There were no factual or legal grounds. ”
+They took some figure out of my head.
+This is wrong, said Apple CEO Tim Cook in an interview with an Irish newspaper following the EU decision. - I am most outraged by the fact that the decision was politically motivated, I am absolutely sure of that.
+There were no factual or legal grounds ”.

-The head of Apple found an unconventional ally - US President Donald Trump, who in the face called Cook "Tim Apple".
-Trump took up arms against Margrethe Westager, who for many years led the EU antitrust vendetta in the rank of European Commissioner responsible for competition.
+The head of Apple found an unconventional ally - US President Donald Trump, who called Cook “Tim Apple” to his face.
+Trump has taken up arms against Margrethe Vestager, who for many years has led the EU antitrust vendetta in the rank of European Commissioner responsible for competition.

 The resistance of other countries does not allow the EU to move the idea of a single international approach to taxation of multinational companies, primarily Internet giants, from the dead point.
 The European Commission is not going to retreat, but so far there is a lull on the outer front, it has focused on the inside.
 On Wednesday, July 15, when the court ruled in the key case of this campaign, the EU announced another batch of measures aimed at combating tax evasion.

-According to estimates by various European institutions, the EU loses 150 billion euros ($ 171 billion) per year in frank fraud with VAT within the union.
-And quite legitimate schemes of “aggressive optimization” of taxes by citizens annually cost 46 billion euros ($ 52,6 billion), from companies - 50-70 billion euros ($ 57-80 billion).
+According to estimates by various European institutions, the EU loses 150 billion euros ($ 171 billion) a year on outright VAT fraud within the union.
+And quite legitimate schemes of "aggressive optimization" of taxes on the part of citizens cost 46 billion euros ($ 52,6 billion) annually, on the part of companies - 50-70 billion euros ($ 57-80 billion).

 To eliminate distortions in the internal single market, the friendly consent of 27 members of the union, including those who benefit from them, is needed.
 Therefore, success in this matter is still relative.
 The European Commission outlined the main goals of the campaign in May, pointing out loopholes in the tax laws of six countries: Cyprus, Hungary, Luxembourg, Malta, the Netherlands and all the same Ireland.

-Ireland collects about 60 billion euros ($ 68,6 billion) of taxes annually, and 13 billion euros ($ 14,9 billion) for her is a gigantic amount equal to two months of all her income or almost three months of tax revenues.
-However, in a dispute with the EU, she is on the side of Apple, defending the legality of two tax agreements with an American company, to which the commission found fault.
+Ireland collects about 60 billion euros ($ 68,6 billion) in taxes a year, and 13 billion euros ($ 14,9 billion) for it - a gigantic amount, equal to two months of all its income or almost three months of tax revenue.
+However, in a dispute with the EU, she sided with Apple, defending the legality of two tax treaties with the American company, which the commission found fault with.

-Apple agreed with the Irish back in 1991, and the tax treaty - quite legal for itself under EU standards - was updated in 2007.
+Apple reached an agreement with the Irish back in 1991, and the tax treaty - quite legal by EU regulations - was updated in 2007.
 Only in 2013 the European Commission became interested in it.

-Apple almost immediately changed the mechanism for distributing profits from European operations, and the agreement with Ireland ceased to operate in 2015 - a year before the EU’s order to return 13 billion euros of subsidies.
+Apple almost immediately changed the mechanism for distributing profits from European operations, and the agreement with Ireland ended in 2015 - a year before the EU ordered to return 13 billion euros in subsidies.